 See more about how the Center is working with veterans through TBI research.

 High Performance Brain Training at the Brain Performance Institute

 The Strategic Memory Advanced Reasoning Training (or SMART) program, developed at the Center for BrainHealth, is based on more than 30 years of neuroscience research.
 The brain-training program equips veteran service members with an essential toolkit to become strategic learners, deeper-level thinkers and innovation generators.
 Outcome measures on veterans who have participated in the

-high performance program show up to 50% improvement in mood, improvement in trained cognitive areas as well as real-life improvement in untrained areas, including:
+high performance program show improvement in mood, improvement in trained cognitive areas as well as real-life improvement in untrained areas, including:

 For more information, contact Warrior Training Team member and veteran, Mike Rials at 972-883-3416 or email@example.com.